rmnavr/fptk/README.md

 **fptk** serves 2 distinct purposes.

-*First purpose* is to provide several macros relevant for functional programming.
+First purpose is to provide several macros relevant for functional programming.

-*Second purpose* is to tune hy/py to my own programming preferences (most of my hy-github projs rely on this lib).
+Second purpose is to tune hy/py to my own programming preferences (most of my hy-github projs rely on this lib).
 Intended usage of fptk is bringing curated list of math/FP-related libs/classes/functions/macroses into main scope.

 > Having high amount of functions available in main context is inspired by Wolfram Language, in which ALL standard functions are in the main context.

-It is easier to see full list of imported entities directly inside [fptk.hy](https://github.com/rmnavr/fptk/blob/main/fptk/fptk.hy) file (it is nicely organized).
+It is easier to see full list of imported entities directly inside [fpext.hy](https://github.com/rmnavr/fptk/blob/main/fptk/fpext.hy) file (it is nicely organized).

 Both purposes are achieved simply by calling:
 ```hy